874bowen/herbeauty/README.md

 ```

 #### Decrementing item quantity
-To increment the item quantity an api route, `./pages/api/decrement-item-quantity` is required since we are updating data in our Xata database.
+To decrement the item quantity an api route, `./pages/api/decrement-item-quantity` is required since we are updating data in our Xata database.

 ```javascript
 import { getXataClient } from "../../util/xata";